By accepting you will be accessing a service provided by a third-party external to https://opusxenta.com/

 After the public mourning and responses to famous dying rarely do we think about what happened next, where are they buried, or were they cremated - do we even know?

 For some people their interest in cemeteries can see them visit many cemeteries, some famous and some not, we call these people tombstone tourists.
 Here are a few more famous Australian's and their final resting place, or at least memorial place – did you know Steve Irwin is buried at Australia Zoo, Heath Ledger is interred at the family plot Karrakatta Cemetery in Perth, Pro Hart's grave is a sample of his artwork.
-As cremation continues to grow often the final resting place is unknown as families have
+As cremation continues to grow often the final resting place is unknown as families have chosen to keep this private, so memorials have been erected in public places instead.

 Peter Brock AM